al3x5577/EmbeddedSystems/README.md

 # EmbeddedSystems
  Repo for Embedded  Systems lecture project.
- (This software is developt for a specific hardware)
+ (This software is developed for a specific hardware)

 ### Hardware setting (new):